Naps Of The Day - How To Choose Value Selections

 The main problem with this method is that whilst it ensures that the punter always obtains the best odds for their selection, which is a step in the right direction in the journey towards ensuring value betting, there is no process to determine whether that price is better than the percentage chance of the selection winning the race.

-This problem can be resolved either by comparing the best odds on offer for the selection against the betting forecast published in the media, in just the same way as I detailed earlier when discussing the production of personal betting forecasts.
+This problem can be resolved by comparing the best odds on offer for the selection against the betting forecast published in the media, as I detailed earlier when discussing the production of personal betting forecasts.

 However, my preferred option, which works for all sports, not just horse racing, is to identify the mid-price on the odds comparison site, from which I then calculate the percentage chance of winning that those odds represent.